 Your first and best source of help is your professor or your assistant instructor (known as your “AI”).
 Princeton professors have a strong commitment to undergraduate teaching, and you will find that they are available and accessible.
 Go to office hours early in the semester!
 Your instructors know the course better than anyone, and they are in the best position to provide assistance.
 Don’t hesitate to contact your instructor or adviser for feedback or help.
 Deans and directors of study are also available in the residential colleges to provide academic guidance with questions regarding a particular course.

 Review sessions for introductory courses in chemistry, math and physics are sponsored by departments and the McGraw Center, and it's a good idea to attend as many of these as possible.
 These sessions provide students with an additional resource for learning course material.
 In addition, course heads may organize review sessions (weekly or before exams).
-Sessions may be announced in class or on the course Blackboard site.
+Sessions may be announced in class or on the course Canvas site.